GopalSeshadri/Kuzushiji/README.md

 # Kuzushiji

-Implementing classification on Kuzushiji Datasets using leNet5, boosted leNet4, vgg net architectures.
+Implementing classification on Kuzushiji Datasets using variants of LeNet architecture.

 Used K-MNIST and Kuzushiji-49 Datasets for the experiment